Schumer, McConnell spar over Dems' S1 election bill during rare committee appearance: 'Shame!'

 "Efforts have been made to suppress the vote.
 Efforts have been made to introduce bills that would suppress the vote," Klobuchar said of GOP-backed bills on the state level.
 "A dozen states including Arizona, Georgia and Pennsylvania, have introduced legislation to limit access to vote by mail."

-"These are real threats to our democracy and the For The People Act takes them head-on in a common-sense way," she said.
+"These are real threats to our democracy and the For The People Act takes them head on in a common sense way," she said.